Edembf/final-c11-react_native_notification_app/README.md

-GitHub Copilot Chat Assistant

-Summary
-- I inspected the repository root: .gitignore, LICENSE, PostifyApp/ (directory), README.md (short French template), package-lock.json.
-- I can create a new branch and commit an improved README.md for you, but I cannot open the pull request (there’s no tool available here to create PRs).
-I can prepare the branch and commit and give you the exact PR title/body to use when you open the PR in GitHub.

-Below is a polished README I propose to add (English).
-Review and tell me if you want changes, then I will create a branch and commit it.

-Proposed README.md
-# Postify — React Native Notification App
+# PostifyMe — React Native Notification App

-Postify is a React Native sample app demonstrating user posts, Firebase-backed authentication, storage, and push/local notification integration.
+PostifyMe is a React Native sample app demonstrating user posts, Firebase-backed authentication, storage, and push/local notification integration.
 It was built as part of a mobile notifications and backend course and includes a ready structure for authentication, user profiles, posting images, and notification handling.

 Key features
 - Email/password authentication using Firebase Auth